• Skip to primary navigation

 To make this spicy canned tuna recipe, you will only need simple ingredients:

 • Canned tuna: I prefer tuna in oil, but you can also use tuna in brine.
 If using the latter, you will also need a neutral vegetable cooking oil such as sunflower or canola.
 I don't recommend using olive oil as it has quite a strong taste and you want the sambal + coconut flavors to take centre stage here.
-(Extra canned tuna can be used for this baked sushi pan.)
+(Extra canned tuna can be used for this baked sushi pan or these Asian canned tuna recipes.)

 • Coconut milk: If you only have coconut cream, you can mix coconut cream with water in the ratio 3:1 to make coconut milk.
 For example, ¾ Cups of coconut cream + ¼ Cup of water stirred well gives you 1 Cup of coconut milk.
 (If you do not dilute the coconut cream with water, the dip will be much too thick!)